f4exb/sdrangel/plugins/channelrx/demoddsd/readme.md

   - X as the signal at time t and Y the signal at time t minus symbol time if "transitions constellation" is selected by button (B.13)
   - X as the signal and Y as the synchronization signal if "symbol synchronization" is selected by button (B.13)

-The display shows 16 points as yellow crosses that can be used to tune the center frequency and FM deviation and gain so that symbol recovery can be done with the best conditions.
+The display shows 16 points as yellow crosses that can be used to tune the center frequency (A.1) and FM deviation (B.17) so that symbol recovery can be done with the best conditions.
 In the rest of the documentation they will be referenced with numbers fron 0 to 15 starting at the top left corner and going from left to right and top to bottom.

 <h5>Transition constellation display</h5>